buanet/ioBroker.docker/src/README_docker_hub_buanet.md

 * `SETUID` (optional, default: 1000) In some cases it might be useful to specify the uid of the containers iobroker user to match an existing user on the docker host
 * `TZ` (optional, default: Europe/Berlin) Specifys the timeszone
 * `USBDEVICES` (optional) Sets relevant permissions on mounted devices like "/dev/ttyACM0".
 For more than one device separate with ";".

+## Notes about Docker networks

+The examples above are dealing with the Docker default bridge network.
+In general there are [some reasons](https://docs.docker.com/network/bridge/#differences-between-user-defined-bridges-and-the-default-bridge) why it might be the better choice to use a user-defined bridge network.

+Using a Docker bridge network works fine for taking a first look and with most of the ioBroker adapters (if you dont forget to redirect the ports your adapers use).<br>
+But some ioBroker adapters are using techniques like [Multicast](https://en.wikipedia.org/wiki/Multicast) or [Broadcast](https://en.wikipedia.org/wiki/Broadcasting_(networking)) for automatic detection of IoT devices<br>
+In this case it may be useful to switch to [host](https://docs.docker.com/network/host/) or [MACVLAN](https://docs.docker.com/network/macvlan/) network.

+For more information about networking with Docker please refer to the [official Docker docs](https://docs.docker.com/network/).

 # Support the Project